Syamu0120/Override/README.md

 ## Usage

-* You cat set keybinds by simply type  *.keybind ＜ModuleName＞*  in ur chatline
+* You can set keybinds by simply type  *.keybind ＜ModuleName＞ ＜Key＞*  in ur chatline

 *Click GUI and HUD are not completed yet, pls wait for our update:)*